-It is a really complicated period on a geopolitical level: an epochal transition towards the future world that almost imposes the dynamics of social networks also on political entities.
+It is a truly complicated period on a geopolitical level: an epochal transition towards the future world that almost imposes the dynamics of social networks even on political entities.

-What is happening in Syria (and in other neighboring nations) has all the air of being a passage from a world of "nation states" to a world of "stateless nations".
+What is happening in Syria (and in other neighboring nations) has all the appearance of be a passage from a world of “nation states” to a world of “stateless nations”.
 It is not the only indication of a change: other unknown factors that determine citizenship or belonging to a territory are changing.
-In Estonia, for example, the first project of E-Residency, a program that attributes "electronic residency" to those who request it.
-It is requested online and allows access to a series of online services: you can open a current account in a bank, or start a new commercial company even without physically residing in Estonia.
+In Estonia, for example, the first project has already been launched E-Residency, a program that attributes to whoever requests it the “electronic residence”.
+It can be requested online and allows access to a series of online services: it is possible to open a bank account, or start a new commercial company even without physically residing in Estonia.

-Similarly the emergence of virtual currencies (like Bitcoin) begins to undermine the monopoly of states on the issue of money, and new forms of technology for the transfer of sums in these new cryptocurrencies will give more and more trouble to the traditional fields of competence of governments.
+Likewise the emergence of virtual currencies (like Bitcoin) begins to undermine the monopoly of the states on the issuance of money, and new forms of technology for the transfer of sums in these new cryptocurrencies will increasingly challenge the traditional fields of competence of governments.
 Stateless nations, stateless peoples, more and more.

-It is a very clear consequence of the advent of the internet, which has already greatly widened the boundaries of our "acquaintances" and our activities.
-We can easily make friends with people on the other side of the world who share our interests, and buy or sell almost anything around the world.
-On platforms such as F o Fiverr we can offer low-cost business services, and receive payment directly, without going to a bank or post office.
+It is a very clear consequence of the advent of the internet, which has already greatly expanded the boundaries of our "friendships" and our activities.
+We can easily make friends with people on the other side of the world who share our interests, and buy or sell almost anything thing all over the world.
+On platforms like F o Fiverr we can offer low-cost business services, and receive payment directly, without going to a bank or post office.

-It is clear that institutions such as the "Modern" States, born in fact in 1600, must prepare themselves after almost 500 years to give up the word "modern" and with it the step to inevitable adaptations that do not appear limited.
+It is clear that institutions such as "Modern" States, born in fact in 1600, must prepare after almost 500 years to give up the word "modern" and with it give way to inevitable adaptations that are not foreseen limited.

-The "nation state" will not last forever.
-It is the result of a precise historical phase, it was conceived for a certain type of society, and for a certain type of economy that will hardly last long: even the Roman Empire, and the Egyptian one were founded to challenge the centuries and to last forever, but they have inevitably been replaced under the blows of economic and social changes.
-And what about Feudalism?
-And the Declaration of Independence of the United States of America, which by rejecting British rule was the birth of what we now call the "democratic West"?
-What is it, how much is it of all this?
+The “Nation State” will not last forever.
+It is the result of a specific historical phase, it was conceived for a certain type of society, and for a certain type of economy that are unlikely to last long: even the Roman and Egyptian Empires were founded to challenge the centuries and to last forever, but inevitably have been replaced under the blows of economic and social changes.
+And Feudalism?
+And the Declaration of Independence of the United States of America, which by rejecting English domination constituted the birth of what we today call the "democratic West"?
+What, HOW MUCH, has become of all this?

-Does History, I ask, stop there or will it continue into the 21st century with another leap forward, another Magna Carta, another Declaration of Independence, something new and different?
+Does history, I ask, stop here or will it continue into the 21st century with another leap forward, another Magna Carta, another Declaration of Independence, something new and different?

-Many believe that the best way to adapt to a globalized world is to globalize the concept of state, or as someone in the US argues, "globalize democracy".
-It could be a big mistake.
-The problems brought by Feudalism, and then by England's attempt to control the American colonies, were not of an administrative, military, or logistical nature.
+Many believe that the best way to adapt to a globalized world is to globalize the concept of the state, or as some in the USA claim, "globalize democracy".
+This could be a serious mistake.
+The problems brought by Feudalism, and then by England's attempted control of the American colonies, were not administrative, military, or logistical.
 It was a MORAL problem.
-What has actually defined a state up to now has been the "monopoly" on people's activities, and on their participation within a specific geographical area.
-To simply try to build a bigger fence, as big as the whole world if the world globalizes, is to apply a nearly 500-year-old strategy without understanding the pattern and the changes taking place.
+What he has de facto defined as a state until now there has been a "monopoly" on people's activities and their participation within a specific geographical area.
+Simply trying to build a bigger enclosure, as big as the entire world if the world globalizes, is applying an almost 500 year old strategy without understanding the pattern and changes taking place.

-The Internet takes us to a completely different goal: a non-territorial, interconnected and polycentric world, with voluntary participation.
-It is no longer a question of physical places supported by taxes paid by those who reside there, but systems in which one can enter and from which one can exit at any time, regardless of one's physical location.
-A system in which stateless nations compete with each other, offering possible "citizens" the best justice, equality, democracy they have at their disposal.
-Instead of different "parties" and factions fighting each other to lead a central state, a world of people with different points of view who can enter or leave the community of purpose according to their own purposes.
+The Internet takes us to a completely different goal: un non-territorial world, interconnected and polycentric, with voluntary participation.
+These are no longer physical places supported by taxes paid by those who reside there, but systems that can be entered and exited at any time, regardless of one's physical location.
+A system in which stateless nations compete with each other, offering possible "citizens" the best justice, equality and democracy they have.
+Instead of different “parties” and factions fighting each other for lead a central state, a world of people with different points of view who can enter into a community of intent, or leave it, according to their own purposes.
 A future in which people are called to participate directly in the construction of their own world, and quickly verify the goodness or ineffectiveness of their ideas.

 The right to call yourself out: not in my name

-It sounds a bit radical, but such a change will require the introduction of new tools, and perhaps that new "Magna Carta" expected from the 21st century will simply be the recognized right to "get out" of a state in full freedom.
-We exercise this right in a small way every time we choose to unsubscribe from a service, from an information bulletin, from an association.
-It might be crucial to extend this possibility.
-If the "right to get out" doesn't seem crucial, think about the American Constitution.
+It sounds a bit radical, but such a change will require the introduction of new tools, and perhaps that new “Magna Carta” expected of the 21st century will simply be the recognized right to "exit" a State in full freedom.
+We exercise this right in a small way every time we choose to unsubscribe from a service, an information bulletin, an association.
+It could be crucial to extend this possibility.
+If the "right to leave" doesn't seem crucial to you, think about the American Constitution.
 On the risks it entails.
-Or on the Italian one, and on how it was misrepresented and mortified.
+Or on the Italian one, and how it has been misrepresented and mortified.

 In the first case, the Constitution created a government with limited powers, circumscribed and summarized in the first 10 amendments otherwise known as the "Bill of Rights".
-Over the span of some 200 years, this constitution has produced the largest and most sprawling governmental system in human history, with the most armed army and a debt of the order of $ 19.
+Over the course of about 200 years this Constitution has produced the largest and most sprawling government system in human history, with the military more armed and in debt of the order of 19 000 000 000 000 000 000 dollars.
 Nineteen trillion dollars.

 I don't think it went as planned.